hexisXz/hexfetch/README.md

 hexfetch is a simple program that displays system information.

-at the moment it doesn't display much information and that is by choice but i might add more soon
+at the moment it doesn't display that much information and that is by choice but i might add more soon